marph91/jimmy/docs/additional_features/filters.md

-There are some simple filters to select which data to import.
+There are some simple filters to select which data to convert.
 For more complex filtering, a separate plugin or script should be used.

 ## Available Filters